 The school's SEND policy will be evaluated by the Head Teacher with the support of the SENCo and Teachers.

 Evaluation will use the following information:

-- Pupil progress data

-- Local Authority and OFSTED inspections

-- Formal and informal meetings with parents, carers and young people.
+- Pupil progress data - Somerset Inclusion Audit completed every two years - Local Authority and OFSTED inspections - Formal and informal meetings with parents, carers and young people.

 TRANSITION ARRANGEMENTS